ali5ter/ubuntu_install_tools/README.md

 ### ESXi v5.5 & v6
 The `create_esxi_vm.sh` script generates the files needed to create a virtual machine and registers it with the ESXi system.
-The the `defaults.vmx` file provides the template of required metadata.
+The the `default.vmx` file provides the template of required metadata.

 If you're using the unattended isntallation ISOs described above, assuming SSH